 Student Email Accounts

 Students utilize Frogrock accounts to access school email and the full Google Suite of applications.
-The folllwing FAQ provides additional information regarding how the accounts are set up and advanates to these accounts:
+This FAQ provides information regarding how accounts are set up and the advantages of these accounts:

 Why do students need school email accounts?